SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 ## Notes:

-__If you find your bluetooth not working, you may need to look at these:__ https://osxlatitude.com/forums/topic/18225-enable-bluetooth-in-macos-ventura-134-for-broadcom-intel-bluetooth-intel-bluetooth-fix/ & https://github.com/acidanthera/BrcmPatchRAM/pull/28
+__If you find your bluetooth not working: (BCM94360 in this case)__
+1. Go to "System Information - Bluetooth" for Address and Firmware Version, if see "null" and "v0 c0":
+- Look for "BRCM20702 Hub" in "System Information - USB", if absent:
+        - Shutdown, remove bottom cover, disconnect the battery, press the power button for 10s，connect the battery, boot up。
+2. If everything looks fine in "System Information - Bluetooth" and "BRCM20702 Hub"is present in "System Information - USB", but still unable to connect to AirPods or other peripherals:
+    - Go to Terminal, type in "sudo purge" and/or "sudo pkill bluetoothd"

-I kept the files but disabled the intel wifi adapter related kexts.
-If needed, you can disable the broadcom related kexts and re-enable the intel ones.
+~~I kept the files but disabled the intel wifi adapter related kexts.
+If needed, you can disable the broadcom related kexts and re-enable the intel ones.~~
+Intel-related WiFi drivers/kexts are now removed in config.plist.

 Serial Numbers and other unique information are being set to 0 in config.plist - Please generate the info and change the data before use for iServices.

 The whole setup is enough for me as a daily driver, but might not be the case for you - Use at your own risk, as this set of EFI file allows you to install, boot into macOS with normal functions.

-Currently no plan on testing if this set of EFI file supports macOS Sonoma.
+~~Currently no plan on testing if this set of EFI file supports macOS Sonoma.
 If willing to try upgrading, please upgrade OpenCore and the corresponding kexts.
-More information - See: https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076
+More information - See: https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076~~
+Now supports macOS Sonoma.
+For Post-Upgrade/Install please read [EliteMacX86](https://elitemacx86.com/threads/how-to-fix-broadcom-wifi-on-macos-sonoma-and-later.1415/) to have your WiFi working.

 ## Disclamers: